arindas/rubix/README.md

-# Rubix
+﻿# Rubix

-This project aims to provide a complete end-to-end architecture for the reperesentation and solution of Rubik's cube problems.
+This project aims to provide a complete end-to-end architecture for the representation and solution of Rubik's cube problems.
 In this document we explain the various problems that were encountered in the course of this project and the solutions that were a result of the research and analysis on those problems.